skunkworksacademy/TeamGuide/CONTRIBUTING.md

-# Contributing to Team Guide
+# Contributing to TeamGuide

-## How to Contribute
+Thank you for your interest in contributing!
+Please follow these steps:

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch (git checkout -b feature/your-feature-name)
+2. Create a new branch (git checkout -b feature/your-feature).
-3. Commit your changes (git commit -am 'Add some feature')
+3. Commit your changes (git commit -m 'Add your feature').
-4. Push to the branch (git push origin feature/your-feature-name)
+4. Push to the branch (git push origin feature/your-feature).
-5. Create a new Pull Request
+5. Open a pull request.

-## Documentation Style Guide
-- Use Markdown for all documentation
-- Include examples where applicable
-- Keep language clear and concise
-- Link to external resources when appropriate

-## Adding New Sections
-When adding new documentation sections:
-1. Create a new .md file in the appropriate directory
-2. Add a link to the new file in the relevant index or README
-3. Follow the existing formatting conventions

-## Review Process
-All contributions will be reviewed by the core team before merging.
+Please ensure your code adheres to our style guidelines and includes relevant tests.